-Environmental Economics in Sevilla
+Environmental and Energy Economics in Sevilla

 Environmental economics is about trade-offs involving the economy and the environment, and it is not concerned with what is right or wrong.
 It analyzes ways of achieving the socially desirable level of environmental protection, and by how much the society is willing to reduce production and consumption for certain level of protection.